Compassionate Care for Orphans and Vulnerable children in South Africa.

 If you are interested in having our Executive Director, Don Whipple, present Bethesda at your church, organization or business, please contact him at firstname.lastname@example.org.

 BOMSA & BOMI Director and Executive Director

-is currently the Executive Director of Bethesda Outreach.
+Don is currently the Executive Director of Bethesda Outreach with the plan to hand that over to Rudi van Jaarsveld in 2020.
 He has served on our board for many years and has even more years previously as a senior pastor.
 He and his wife, Sue have several children and grandchildren.